Marcopolo1975/portfolio-project-4/README.md

  ![header](docs/images/deletepost.png) ![header](docs/images/deletepost2.png)

-- If the user is logged in and is the author or the recipe they can choose to delete the Post by clicking the delete button on the Post detail page.
+- If the user is logged in and is the author or the post they can choose to delete the Post by clicking the delete button on the Post detail page.
 - The user is asked to confirm if they wish to delete the Post or cancel.
 - The user will receive a success message notifying them that the Post has been successfully deleted.
 ![header](docs/images/postdeleted.png)